yousefelassal/quote-cron/README.md

 > A lot of people give up just before theyre about to make it.
 You know you never know when that next obstacle is going to be the last one.

 > Friendship is held to be the severest test of character.
 It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.

+> The smallest deed is better than the greatest intention.